preetisharma16/CMPE283-assignment1/latest/README.md

  1. Copy make and cmpe283-1.c file into a local folder on VM. "cmpe281-1.c" is updated for all the MSR instructions.

- 2. Install make and GCC using below commands.
+ 2. Install make and GCC.

  3. Run “sudo make” command.